centreon/centreon-documentation/cloud/installation/poller-update-upgrade.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+> **IMPORTANT**: It is the customer's resonsibility to [update the OS of the poller's host machine](https://thewatch.centreon.com/product-how-to-21/os-updates-security-3136).
+Also, Centreon provides application updates for pollers, but it is the customer’s responsibility to apply these updates to their pollers.

 Your poller should always be in the latest available version (i.e. in the latest minor version of the latest major version).

 * If your poller is already in the latest major version but not in its latest minor version, performing this procedure will update it to the latest minor version.
 Example: if the latest version is 23.10.y and your poller is in version 23.10.x, then it will be updated to 23.10.y.